 There are so many amazing Jervis Bay beaches, so we’re going to share with you the best we’ve personally visited.
 Expect beautiful Jervis Bay beaches full of pure white sandy beaches and crystal clear water, you’ll never want to leave!
 It’s no wonder many people flock here for the ultimate beach holiday!

 8. Visit The Beautiful Cave Beach

 Booderee National Park

 Cave Beach in Booderee National Park is one of our absolute favourite beaches in Jervis Bay for its natural beauty.
-It might not have the turquoise waters of the harbour side of Jervis Bay but this rustic surf beach is an absolute must visit and one of the best things to do in Jervis Bay.
+It might not have the turquoise waters of the harbour side but this rustic surf beach is an absolute must visit and one of the best things to do in Jervis Bay.

 Cave Beach is the kind of beach you’ll want to go to, to escape city life, it’s an absolute stunner located in Jervis Bay Marine Park.
-Also, you’ll more than likely meet some kangaroos at the car park at Cave’s Beach!
+Also, you’ll more than likely meet some kangaroos at the car park at Cave Beach!
 It’s a short walk down to the beach from the car park and you can camp there if you’re lucky to make a booking.
 FYI – book way in advance here.

 9. Find Paradise At Murray’s Beach

 Booderee National Park

 Murray’s Beach which is a bit less busier than others and at the tip of the Booderee National Park opposite Bowen Island.
 I went here when I first came to Jervis Bay a few years ago and remember it being total paradise as one of the most beautiful beaches in the area.
 Expect crystal clear flat, swimmable water and super fine white sand.
 Blink and you’ll think you’ve made it to a tropical island.

 10. Visit Murray’s Boat Ramp For Sunset